What is an Unenforceable Personal Guarantee

 What happens if you can’t pay a personal guarantee?

-If you can’t fulfill a personal guarantee, it could have serious consequences for your business and other lenders’ finances.
+If you can’t fulfil a personal guarantee, it could have serious consequences for your business and other lenders’ finances.
 This could include incurring debt or facing the potential of bankruptcy if the business is unable to pay back the loan.

 To avoid such dire circumstances, make sure you are prepared to pay or meet the requirements of any personal guarantees before you sign them.